seneva981/Seneva/README.md

 # Seneva

-This Repository contains all the programming questions from scratch to advanced level questions of all the programming languages that I have learnt.
+This Repository contains all the C language Questions from basic to advance.